blinkletter/Chem4410/_build/html/_sources/Info/Course_Info.md

 PhD. – McGill University (Jik Chin)<br>
 Post Doc. – University of California at Santa Barbara (T.C.
 Bruice)

-### Contact Information
 Room 213 <br>
 KCI Chemistry Building <br>
 628-4328 <br>
 blinkletter@upei.ca <br>
-Course materials and communications are available through Moodle.

 ## Office Hours
 I will be **available** for office hours at the times listed below. you can also make an appointment.
+You can meet me in person or by web conference.

 ### Schedule
-Monday to Thursday: 10:30 – 11:15 in my office.
+Monday to Thursday: 10:30 – 11:15

-### Preparation
-Come **prepared** with your question and be able to describe the problem and your attempts to solve it.
-Do not come to my office and expect to go through the notes of the entire class or just be handed an answer.
-You should read the book, talk with classmates and make a real attempt to solve the problem before coming to me.
-It is my goal to develop the **independent** learning skills of my students.
-You can solve any problem if you apply the necessary resources.
-Be confident, plunge ahead and come to me if you get stuck.

 ## Textbook